keblodev/js-angular4-test-task/README.md

 ### Time frame spent:
     - 2 days in dev
-    - 1 day in test and detais
+    - 1 day in test and details
     + along with learning completely new set of Angular4 workflows and API's

 ### Features above scope: